pymloaccounting/pymloaccounting.github.io/_posts/2017-01-25-Product-Endpoints.md

 ## Details
 ### GET /businesses/{business_id}/products/
 List all products of given business sorted by product name.
-You can use "is_buy", "is_sell", and "code" as filters.
+You can use "buy", "sell", and "code" as filters.

 Default page length is 100.
 If per_page = 50 and page = 2, the response message will show 101st - 150th products.